 Situated in South East Sheffield, the Shire Brook Valley contains over 100 hectares of land protected for Nature Conservation and recreation.
 The Reserve is open to the public all year round.

-Local Nature Reserve status was gained for the valley in 1999, including five distinctive sites:
+Local Nature Reserve status was gained for the valley in 1999, including 5 distinctive sites:

 There are opportunities to volunteer within the valley as part of the work the Ranger Service does, or with one of the 3 active groups based there.

-'Shire Brook, The Forgotton Valley', published in 2007 has been written by local people about the fascinating history of the valley.
+'Shire Brook, The Forgotten Valley', written by local people about the fascinating history of the valley.

-The reserve has two visitor facilities (both disabled accessible):
+The reserve has 2 visitor facilities (both disabled accessible):